5 min read

 By the time your appointment rolls around, your cat and you will feel carrier confident.

-Mastering cat transport is only one small piece of cat ownership, but it's an important one!
-Knowing how to easily get a cat in a carrier can save you time and stress, particularly if you're on the way to a vet appointment, in the process of moving, or if there's an emergency and you need to move your feline friend quickly.
+Mastering pet travel cat transport is only one small piece of cat ownership, but it’s an important one!
+Knowing how to easily get an unwilling cat in a carrier can save you time and stress, particularly if you’re on the way to a vet visit, in the process of moving, or if there’s an emergency and you need to move your feline friend quickly.

-The information in this blog is reviewed and approved by the certified veterinarians at Papaya Pet Care.
+The information in this blog is reviewed and approved by the certified veterinarians at Papaya Veterinary Care.